lbl-camera/berteley/paper/paper.md

 `BERTeley` also presents users with a choice of three language models pre-trained specifically on scientific articles: Specter, Aspire, and SciBERT.
 BERTopic requires little to no setup when the selected language model comes from the `SentenceTransformer` library.
 However, the Aspire and SciBERT language models are not available in this package, so several extra steps are required to obtain a model in the proper form to interface with BERTopic.
 Instead of requiring the user to take these steps, we offer a flexible hyperparameter for the language model.
-The language model argument can take in either a \texttt{SentenceTransformer}
-object if the user wishes to use a different language model, or it can also take in a string containing the name of one of the pre-selected models.
+The language model argument can take in either a `SentenceTransformer` object if the user wishes to use a different language model, or it can also take in a string containing the name of one of the pre-selected models.
 If a proper string is passed, the model is downloaded and built for the user ready to interface with BERTopic.

 Finally, `BERTeley` provides topic modeling metric calculation at runtime.
-The most common metrics used to evaluate topic models are Topic Coherence and Topic Diversity\cite{metrics}.
-Topic Coherence is a measure of the word similarities of the top words within a given topic \cite{coherence}, and it works as a coefficient to gauge intra-cluster correlation.
+The most common metrics used to evaluate topic models are Topic Coherence and Topic Diversity [@metrics].
+Topic Coherence is a measure of the word similarities of the top words within a given topic [@coherence], and it works as a coefficient to gauge intra-cluster correlation.
 This measure ranges from $[-1, 1]$ where 1 indicates a perfect correlation between the topic words and -1 indicates that the topic words are not related at all.
-There are several variations of Topic Coherence which use different formulas for calculating the metric \cite{lisena-etal-2020-tomodapi}.
-Here we use the C\_v measure, which considers the co-occurrence of topic words in a predefined external corpus, as it has the highest correlation with human interpretation when evaluating topic models\cite{lisena-etal-2020-tomodapi}.
+There are several variations of Topic Coherence which use different formulas for calculating the metric [@lisena-etal-2020-tomodapi].
+Here we use the C_v measure, which considers the co-occurrence of topic words in a predefined external corpus, as it has the highest correlation with human interpretation when evaluating topic models [@lisena-etal-2020-tomodapi].

-Topic Diversity indicates the percentage of unique topic words and measures the repetitiveness of a topic model, with values ranging from $[0, 1]$, with 1 indicating that all topic words are unique and 0 indicating that there are no unique topic words \cite{DBLP:journals/corr/abs-1907-04907}.
+Topic Diversity indicates the percentage of unique topic words and measures the repetitiveness of a topic model, with values ranging from $[0, 1]$, with 1 indicating that all topic words are unique and 0 indicating that there are no unique topic words [@DBLP:journals/corr/abs-1907-04907].
 This metric works as a coefficient to gauge inter-cluster correlation.
 The `Octis` library provides a wealth of topic modeling metrics and means to calculate them.

 # Intended Use Case